tophers/MixerBee/README.md

 # MixerBee 🐝

-**MixerBee** is a self-hosted web app for building and updating smart playlists and collections on your [Emby](https://emby.media/) server.
+**MixerBee** is a self-hosted web app for building and updating smart playlists and collections on your [Emby](https://emby.media/) or [JellyFin](https://jellyfin.org/) server.
 Mix episodes from multiple shows, create movie collections that fit your criteria, blend in music from your favorite artists, or schedule block-style programming to mimic a TV channel.

 ## ✨ Features